CBP Offers Holiday Easter Egg Regulations

 CBP would like to remind the public that fresh eggs, raw chicken, and live birds or poultry continue to be prohibited from Mexico as Mexico is affected with Newcastle Disease and Highly Pathogenic Avian Influenza (HPAI).
 Attempting to bring in these or other prohibited agricultural items would lead to traveler delays and may result in a fine ranging from $300 to $1000.

 On the border at land, air and sea-based ports of entry, including those in Arizona, CBP agriculture specialists continue to fulfill CBP’s agriculture mission by excluding harmful pests and diseases from becoming established in the U.S. For more information regarding CBP’s agriculture mission, click on the following link.
-For an updated list of permissible agricultural items coming from Mexico, click on the following link.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.